ahsu1230/StudentSandbox/guide/02_branches.md

 ## Feature Branching

 Instead, we can use branching to keep features isolated.
 Branching allows users to "branch" off the repo and make commits at their own pace.
-If a user's work is branched off, he/she is not affected by other teammates.
-When the user is finished working on his/her feature, they may "merge" their changes back to the master branch.
+If your work is branched off, your work is not affected by other teammates'.
+When you are finished working on your feature, you may "merge" your changes back into to the master branch.

 ![DIAGRAM_FEATURE_BRANCHES](images/diagram_feature_branches.png)